Jason2B3/DEV_NOTES/JS Notes/NPM, Yarn, Libs, Features.md

 PROCEDURE:

-1. Go to the sites tab and hit the "New sit from Git" button
+1. Go to the sites tab and hit the "New site from Git" button

 2. Select your repo from the list